PassableGames/.github/profile/README.md

 # we are uhh Passable Games, i think

-### i don't remember where our games are, but when i find them, i assure you they are passible
+### i don't remember where our games are, but when i find them, i assure you they are passable